-1 scores on the Michigan merit examination in the scores for that 2 high school for all purposes for which a school's or district's 3 results are reported.
-The department shall allow the middle college 4 program to use a 5-year graduation rate for determining adequate 5 yearly progress.
-As used in this subsection, "middle college" means 6 a program consisting of a series of courses and other requirements 7 and conditions, including an early college or other program created under a memorandum of understanding, that allows a pupil to 8 9 graduate from high school with both a high school diploma and a 10 certificate or degree from a community college or state public 11 university.

-(a) "English language arts" means reading and writing.

-14 (b) "Social studies" means United States history, world 15 history, world geography, economics, and American government.

-(16) FOR EACH REPORT MADE BY THE DEPARTMENT THAT INCLUDES THE 16 17 STATEWIDE ASSESSMENT RESULTS FOR A SCHOOL BUILDING, THE DEPARTMENT SHALL INCLUDE THE SCORES FOR THE STATEWIDE ASSESSMENT AND THE 18 19 GRADUATION RATE FOR CONSORTIUM PUPILS WITH THE SCORES FOR THE 20 SCHOOL BUILDING IN THE PARTICIPATING DISTRICT IN WHICH THE CONSORTIUM PUPIL IS ENROLLED OR WOULD OTHERWISE ATTEND.
-THE 21 STATEWIDE ASSESSMENT FOR A CONSORTIUM PUPIL MAY BE ADMINISTERED 22 23 EITHER AT THE CONSORTIUM LOCATION OR AT THE SCHOOL BUILDING IN THE 24 PARTICIPATING DISTRICT IN WHICH THE CONSORTIUM PUPIL IS ENROLLED OR WOULD OTHERWISE ATTEND.
-FOR THE PURPOSES OF THIS SUBSECTION, A 25 CONSORTIUM PUPIL IS A PUPIL WHO IS ENROLLED OR PARTICIPATING IN A 26 PARTICIPATING DISTRICT IN A SCHOOL OR PROGRAM OPERATED AS A 27
+- 1 scores on the Michigan merit examination in the scores for that - 2 high school for all purposes for which a school's or district's - 3 results are reported.
+The department shall allow the middle college - 4 program to use a 5-year graduation rate for determining adequate - 5 yearly progress.
+As used in this subsection, "middle college" means - 6 a program consisting of a series of courses and other requirements - 7 and conditions, including an early college or other program created - 8 under a memorandum of understanding, that allows a pupil to - 9 graduate from high school with both a high school diploma and a - 10 certificate or degree from a community college or state public - 11 university. - 12 (15) As used in this section: - (a) "English language arts" means reading and writing. - 14 (b) "Social studies" means United States history, world - 15 history, world geography, economics, and American government. - 16 (16) FOR EACH REPORT MADE BY THE DEPARTMENT THAT INCLUDES THE - 17 STATEWIDE ASSESSMENT RESULTS FOR A SCHOOL BUILDING, THE DEPARTMENT - 18 SHALL INCLUDE THE SCORES FOR THE STATEWIDE ASSESSMENT AND THE - 19 GRADUATION RATE FOR CONSORTIUM PUPILS WITH THE SCORES FOR THE - 20 SCHOOL BUILDING IN THE PARTICIPATING DISTRICT IN WHICH THE - 21 CONSORTIUM PUPIL IS ENROLLED OR WOULD OTHERWISE ATTEND.
+THE - 22 STATEWIDE ASSESSMENT FOR A CONSORTIUM PUPIL MAY BE ADMINISTERED - 23 EITHER AT THE CONSORTIUM LOCATION OR AT THE SCHOOL BUILDING IN THE - 24 PARTICIPATING DISTRICT IN WHICH THE CONSORTIUM PUPIL IS ENROLLED OR - 25 WOULD OTHERWISE ATTEND.
+FOR THE PURPOSES OF THIS SUBSECTION, A - 26 CONSORTIUM PUPIL IS A PUPIL WHO IS ENROLLED OR PARTICIPATING IN A - 27 PARTICIPATING DISTRICT IN A SCHOOL OR PROGRAM OPERATED AS A